nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * `oedit` will block editing of a room number **if the room is occupied**.
 Run `dealloc` to deallocate the room before making further edits.
-  * This is done to prevent residents from being assigned to non-existent rooms by editing away a room's number after allocating a resident to it
+  * This is done to prevent residents from being assigned to non-existent rooms by editing away a room's number after allocating a resident to it.
 * The occupancy status is not controllable through the `oedit` command.
 * Room occupancy status can only be changed through the `alloc` or `dealloc` command when a resident is allocated or deallocated.
 See [allocate a resident](#allocate-resident-to-room--alloc) or